kmitv/covertree-recruitment/README.md

 ## Project Description

+The application is designed to manage property records through a GraphQL API.
+When a new property is created, the app makes an API call to the Weatherstack API to fetch the current weather data for the property's location.
+This weather data is then stored along with the property details in the Supabase database.

+### Solving the Problem

+The main challenge was to integrate multiple services (Weatherstack API and Supabase) and ensure seamless communication between them.
+Here's how the problem was solved:

+1. **GraphQL API**: A GraphQL API was implemented using Apollo Server to handle property management operations such as querying, adding, and deleting properties.

-This project is a back-end application that allows management of property records through a GraphQL API.
-During the creation of a property, an API call is made to the Weatherstack API to fetch the current weather for the property's location.
+2. **Weatherstack Integration**: During the creation of a property, an API call is made to the Weatherstack API to fetch the current weather data for the property's location.
+This data is then included in the property record.

+3. **Supabase Integration**: Supabase is used as the database to store property records.
+The app interacts with Supabase to perform CRUD operations on the property data.

+4. **Testing**: Jest is used as the testing framework to ensure the functionality of the API.
+Integration tests are written to verify the end-to-end functionality of the property management operations.

+5. **Linting**: ESLint is set up to maintain code quality and consistency.
+The project includes linting scripts to check and fix code style issues.

 ## Tech Stack